u-blox/XPLR-HPG-software/XPLR-HPG-SW/docs/README_thingstream_ztp.md

 ## Description
  A **token** is used to perform a **ZTP - Zero Touch Provisioning** request.\
-In this way we do not have to manually get the necessary settings and data to required for a device to connect to the **[Point Perfect](https://www.u-blox.com/en/product/pointperfect)** services (such as subscription topics, certificates and keys, etc.).
+In this way we do not have to manually get the necessary settings and data to required for a device to connect to the **[PointPerfect](https://www.u-blox.com/en/product/pointperfect)** services (such as subscription topics, certificates and keys, etc.).

 **NOTE**\
 **ZTP** will not work with devices created by using a **redemption/promo code**.
 Instead it only works with purchased plans.